-The Directors are responsible for the Group's system of internal financial controls.
-While no system can provide absolute assurance against material loss or financial misstatement, the Group's internal financial controls are designed to provide reasonable assurance that assets are safeguarded, the proper accounting records are maintained, and financial information used within the business and for publication is reliable.
+The Directors are responsible for the Group's system of internal controls.
+While no system can provide absolute assurance against material loss or financial misstatement, the Group's internal controls are designed to provide reasonable assurance that assets are safeguarded, the proper accounting records are maintained, and financial information used within the business and for publication is reliable.
 In designing these controls, the Directors have given regard to the risks to which the businesses are exposed, the likelihood of such risks occurring and the costs of protecting against them.

-Based on the work performed by the internal and external auditors, and having reviewed the effectiveness of the Group's system of internal controls established and maintained by the Group, the Board, with the concurrence of the AC, the Chief Executive Officer and the Chief Financial Officer, is of the opinion that:
+Based on the work performed by the internal and external auditors, and having reviewed the effectiveness of the Group's system of internal controls established and maintained by the Group, the Board, with the concurrence of the AC, is of the opinion that the existing internal controls addressing the financial, operational, compliance, and information technology risks, and the risk management systems are adequate and effective as at 31 December 2015.